 - Sugar free chocolate chips– The essential part of this recipe, if you want chocolate chips of course!
 Who doesn’t love chocolate chips?
 We love using Lily’s Sweets semi-sweet or dark chocolate chips for this, but of course, anything you choose would be great.
 We do also have a discount code for ChocZero’s website if you prefer, just use the code ‘AFullLiving’ at checkout for 10% off!

 “I wait for the day when we have ripe bananas to make this.
-Low carb chocolate chip skillet banana bread.
+Low carb chocolate chip banana bread.
 So good.
 Can’t imagine trying any other recipe, this one is perfect.” – Instagram User Heather of @betweenawalkandahardplace

 Can I Really Make Banana Bread In a Cast Iron Skillet?
 Won’t It Taste Weird?

-You can absolutely make skillet banana bread in a cast iron skillet, and no, if your skillet is well cared for, it shouldn’t taste weird!
+You can absolutely make keto banana bread in a cast iron skillet, and no, if your skillet is well cared for, it shouldn’t taste weird!
 If there are lingering flavors on your skillet, that means it needs to be re-seasoned.
 It doesn’t mean to throw your skillet out, it’s an easy fix.
 If you want to know how to care for your cast iron cookware, check out this guide we wrote.

 We love cast iron and use it for so many dishes you’ll find on our website.
-For this particular recipe, it creates such an excellent crust on this banana bread.
+For this particular recipe, it creates such an excellent crust on this low carb banana bread.
 It’s absolutely perfect, and you’re going to fall in love with baking in cast iron.
 Just make sure to grease your skillet with butter or oil very well, and it will pop right out when it’s done!

 Are Bananas Low Carb and Keto Friendly?